mykaua/docker/README.md

 You can change config of virtualhost for websites in vhost directory.

-Also, you able to download content in www directory.
+Also, you able to upload content in www directory.
+For first website in www/first directory for second website in www/second directory

 Create image:
 docker build -t name_image .